Skip to main navigation Skip to search Skip to main content

 With a background in organic horticulture, Judith came to research inspired to seek practical solutions which strengthen the resilience of cultivated ecosystems.
 She has a particular interest in the phase out of contentious inputs from certified organic systems, to bring them closer to the movement’s founding principle of ecology.

-Working alongside farmers, growers and home gardeners, Judith enjoys cocreative research of practicable alternatives to inputs such as plastics and peat.
-She has worked on living lab methodology and is coordinator of Coventry Agroecological Living Lab (CALL); local growers exploring crop diversification to improve resilience to climate change.
-Judith is enthusiastic about pollinators, creating bumblebee identification and recording app Blooms for Bees and has contributed to research on ornamental plants at risk of becoming invasive.
+Working alongside farmers, growers and home gardeners, Judith engages in coproduced research of practicable alternatives to inputs such as plastics and peat.
+She has worked on living lab methodology and is coordinator of Coventry Agroecological Living Lab (CALL); local growers working to improve climate resilience through crop diversification, most recently with high-protein crops.
+Judith is enthusiastic about pollinators, contributing to bumblebee identification and recording app Blooms for Bees and has also worked on research around ornamental plants at risk of becoming invasive.

 Research Interests

-Contentious inputs: - peat, plastic, plant protection, anthelmintics, antibiotics
+Contentious inputs: - peat, plastic, plant protection, soil fertility

-Engaged science: - working with practitioners, industry and citizens
+Engaged science: - working with practitioners, citizens and industry

-Underutilised crops: - legumes, soft fruit, heritage varieties
+Underutilised crops: - heritage varieties, legumes, soft fruit

 Vision Statement

 Food is all-encompassing, central to our health, culture, rituals and connection with nature, and should be a source of joy.
-Whilst many of our global food problems require a political resolution, I am determined that we can also work to devise practical remedies which utilise traditional knowledge, combined with the appropriate application of modern technology.
+Whilst many of our global food problems require a political resolution, I am determined that we can also work to devise practical remedies which utilise traditional knowledge, combined with the appropriate application of available technologies.

 External positions